Flood risk is an issue that you need to consider if you're planning any new development or changing the use of an existing development.

 Only where there are no reasonably available sites in flood zones 1 or 2 should the suitability of sites in flood zone 3 be considered, taking into account the flood risk vulnerability of land uses and applying the exception fest if required.

 For more explanation of the different flood risk areas and flood risk in general, check the technical guidance of the National Planning Policy Framework or contact the Environment Agency.

 Check if a proposed site falls in a flood risk area

 Before submitting a planning application for any type of development, check the Environment Agency's flood risk maps and general flooding information to see if the site falls within a flood risk area.

-- a development proposals on a site of 1 hectare or more in Flood Zone 1
+- a development proposal on a site of one hectare or more in flood zone 1